wrapl/minilang/docs/library/array.rst

       Sets the values in :mini:`A` to those in :mini:`B`,  broadcasting as necessary.
 The shape of :mini:`B` must match the last dimensions of :mini:`A`.

-:mini:`type array::mutable::complex64 < array::complex64, array::mutable::complex`
+:mini:`type array::mutable::complex64 < (mlarraycomplex64, MLArrayMutablePAREN`
    An array of complex64 values.

    :mini:`(A: array::mutable::complex64) := (B: number)`